Biohacking Sleep: How to Improve Sleep Quality in 10 Steps

 Step 4: Employ Advanced Sleep Monitoring Techniques

-Utilizing gadgets like sleep trackers can provide insights into the quantity and quality of your sleep.
+Utilizing gadgets like sleep trackers can provide valuable insights into the quantity and quality of your sleep.

-They monitor metrics like heart rate, blood pressure, and body temperature, offering a detailed overview of your sleep stages.
+These devices monitor metrics such as heart rate, blood pressure, and body temperature, offering a detailed overview of your sleep stages.

 This technology can help you identify patterns or issues, such as periods of wakefulness or restlessness during the night.